oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 };
 ```

-You might notice this JavaScript uses a template at `src/templates/blog.js`.
-Create this file with following code in it.
+You might notice this JavaScript code uses a template at `src/templates/blog.js`.
+Create this file with the following code in it.

 {% raw %}
 ```jsx